inkandswitch/inkling/README.md

 You can customize these themes in `style.css`, and add/remove themes in `index.html`

-You can 2-pseudo draw to erase the bulb, which triggers a reload.
+You can erase the bulb, which triggers a reload.
 Handy.